Wednesday, April 8, 2020

 Be My Guest!

 When I founded the newsletter and archive service, WHO'S MAILING WHAT!
 I was always open to publishing the ideas and writing of other direct marketers.
 Like WMW! this new blog is always open to marketing experts who have something intuitive, informative or inane to say.
 I am delighted to welcome this entry by Michael Feldstein—formerly a valued member of Marty Edelston's Boardroom team.
 To all marketers and direct marketers, this is your invitation to participate whenever you have something you want to share.
-I am: dennyhatch@yahoo.
+I am: dennyhatch@gmail.com.
 Thank you for subscribing... and thank you Michael Feldstein! —DH

 By Michael Feldstein